ole1986/vscode-arma-dev/README.md

 Implemented a DialogControl preview when opening *.hpp files.
 Please note this is a very very first preview, supporting safezoned cords only

+### 0.0.7

+* implemented a "post processing" option to run additional scripts - see Post Processing for more details

 ### 0.0.6